 Yuki Kato

 Yuki Kato is an urban sociologist whose research interests intersect the subfields of social stratification, food and environment justice, culture and consumption, and symbolic interaction.
 She has conducted research on the rise of urban agricultural cultivation and the alternative food movement in post-Katrina New Orleans, with a particular focus on food access disparity, spatial and social landscape of alternative food activism, and contested meanings of local during a major urban transformation.
 Her new research projects continue to examine the role of people engaging in social changes through unconventional methods, such as urban agriculture and social entrepreneurialism, in a gentrifying city.
-She also has a project underway that explores how urban growers adapted to the COVID-19 pandemic in 2020 as they saw new opportunities and constraints that arose from the major economic and social disruption.
+She also has a project underway that explores historical erasure and "discovery" of folk gardening/farming in urban BIPOC communities across the United States

 BOOK